Noah-Samawi/pp3-BattleshipsGame/README.md

 ## Battlefleet Game Instructions

-Welcome to Battlefleet, Admiral!
+Welcome to Battlefleets, Admiral!
 Your mission is to lead your fleet against the enemy and sink all their warships before they sink yours.
 The game is played on a 9x9 grid, with each square identified by a letter (A-I) and a number (1-9).
 Your fleet consists of 8 warships strategically placed on the grid.
 The enemy fleet is also positioned randomly.

 ### Main Screen
 When you start the game, you'll be greeted with the main screen, featuring an ASCII art dashboard and instructions to start the game.
 Take a moment to review the fleet and prepare for battle.